While those may seem enough to keep a lousy climber like myself busy for the total duration of our 14-day stay, you should know better by now.

 Although, in the end, I usually do manage to get most of it done 😂

-In the coming posts, I’ll cover (some of) the possibilities a bit further away, which may require a car transfer before getting on my bike.
+In this post and the next, I’ll cover (some of) the possibilities a bit further away, which are still within reach, but for which I may opt for a car transfer before getting on my bike.

-Today’s post concentrates on the south-eastern end of the Maurienne valley.
+Today, I’ll focus on the south-eastern end of the Maurienne valley, starting around Modane.

 Modane is the main city at this end of the Maurienne valley.
 You may have driven past it, as it’s near the entrance to the Fréjus tunnel, leading into Italy.